-An objective evaluation of model output was performed to supplement the subjective findings of the SE08 participants.
+An objective evaluation of the model output was performed to supplement the subjective findings of the SE08 participants.
 Select model forecast fields and 20-km RUC analyses were filtered to a common domain using a Gaussian distance-dependant weighting function.
-The common domain covers roughly the eastern two-thirds of the CONUS (Fig. 1) with a horizontal grid spacing of roughly (1/3) by (1/3) degree latitude and longitude, giving a zonal grid length of about 24 km at the southern boundary and about 33 km at the northern boundary.
-The filtering of the model fields allows for a more direct comparison of the mesoscale and larger scale features from the various models to the resolvable scales of the associated RUC analyses than if the native grids were used and reduces greatly the influence of the convective-scale perturbations on the analysis (see the Appendix for more details on the filtering procedure).
+The common domain covers roughly the eastern two-thirds of the CONUS (Fig. 1) with a horizontal grid spacing of roughly $\frac{1}{3}^{\circ} \times \frac{1}{3}^{\circ}$ in latitude and longitude, giving a zonal grid length of about 24 km at the southern boundary and about 33 km at the northern boundary.
+The filtering of the model fields allows for a more direct comparison of the mesoscale and larger-scale features from the various models to the resolvable scales of the associated RUC analyses than if the native grids were used and reduces greatly the influence of the convective-scale perturbations on the analysis (see the appendix for more details on the filtering procedure).

 Six fields were selected for the evaluation, including the 2-m and 850-hPa temperature (TMP2m and TMP850) and dewpoint (DPT2m and DPT850), the convective available potential energy of a surface parcel (CAPE), and the magnitude of the vector difference of the winds (wind shear) between 10 m and 500 hPa (WSHR).
-These fields from the four daily WRF model forecasts (described in Table 1) and the mean of the CAPS ensemble (CAPS-ENSMEAN) are filtered to the common grid every three hours from 0 to 30 h.
-In addition, the accuracy of the CAM forecasts of the pre-convective and near-storm environments compared to the lower resolution models is examined by filtering the forecasts from the operational versions of the NAM and GFS models to the common grid using the same method for filtering the 20-km RUC analyses to the common grid using the same method.
-We refer the interested reader to Benjamin et al. (2004a) and Benjamin et al. (2004b) for a detailed comparison of the RUC analyses to observations.
+These fields from the four daily WRF model forecasts (described in Table 1) and the mean of the CAPS ensemble (CAPS-ENSMEAN) are filtered to the common grid every 3 h from 0 to 30 h.
+In addition, the accuracy of the CAM forecasts of the preconvective and near-storm environments compared to the lower-resolution models is examined by filtering the forecasts from the operational versions of the NAM and GFS models to the common grid using the same method for filtering the CAM forecasts described above.
+The associated analyses are obtained by filtering the 20-km RUC analyses to the common grid using the same method.
+We refer the interested reader to Benjamin et al. (2004b, 2007) for a detailed description of the RUC model and the data assimilation system and to Benjamin et al. (2004a)

 &lt;sup>2 It should be noted that the "surface" CAPE used in this study is not computed identically among the models.
-The parcel that is used to calculate the RUC "surface" CAPE is an average of the thermodynamic conditions of the lowest seven model levels (~50 hPa deep), whereas the "surface" CAPE from the NAM and the CAMs use the parcel with the maximum equivalent potential temperature ( $\theta_e$ ) in the lowest 70 hPa.
-Although these differences limit the ability to interpret any individual model/analysis comparisons, the results are presented to illustrate the magnitude of the typical differences in CAPE between the model outputs and the analysis that are currently available routinely in operations.
+The parcel that is used to calculate the RUC surface CAPE is an average of the thermodynamic conditions of the lowest seven model levels (~50 hPa deep), whereas the surface CAPE values from the NAM and the CAMs use the parcel with the maximum equivalent potential temperature ( $\theta_e$ ) in the lowest 70 hPa.
+Although these differences limit the ability to interpret any individual model-analysis comparisons, the results are presented to illustrate the magnitude of the typical differences in CAPE between the model outputs and the analyses that are currently available routinely in operations.